swcarpentry/website/_posts/2016/02/2016-02-16-weekly-review.md

 ---
 layout: post
 authors: ["Anelda van der Walt"]
-title: "2 - 16 February, 2016: V"
+title: "2 - 16 February, 2016: Election Week, University Courses, New Lessons and a Shell Co-Maintainer, An Interview, and Teaching Strategies"
-date: 2016-02-01
+date: 2016-02-16
-time: "23:00:00"
+time: "07:00:00"
 category: ["Community"]
 ---

-##Highlights: Steering Committee Election - Voting Week 15 - 19 February
+##Highlights
 * The [2016 Software Carpentry Foundation Steering Committee election]({{page.baseurl}}/blog/2016/01/election-candidates.html) is on this week.
 Questions regarding the elections can be addressed to <election@software-carpentry.org>.
 * Daniel Chen has written up a fantasticly informative interview-style post about the [challenges and opportunities associated with running Software Carpentry lessons as university course]({{page.baseurl}}/blog/2016/02/swc-as-a-university-course.html).
 The post is well-worth the read as there are many different views and ideas that might be relevant in your own context.

 ##Collaborate
 * Great feedback about our [collaboratively designed introductory Python lesson]({{page.baseurl}}/blog/2016/02/designing-lessons-collaboratively.html) has shaped much of what the lesson will look like.
 How should we proceed with actual development of the lesson?
 Let us know?
 * Alex Konovalov and his colleagues are now [developing a Software Carpentry-style lesson on SageMath]({{page.baseurl}}/blog/2016/02/new-lesson-on-gap.html).
 If you're interested to collaborate, please [get in touch](https://github.com/alex-konovalov/sage-lesson/issues/1).

 ##New
 * Ashwin Srinath, a Ph.D. candidate in Mechanical Engineering at Clemson University, is joining Gabriel Devenyi as [co-maintainer of the Unix Shell lessons]({{page.baseurl}}/blog/2016/02/new-shell-maintainer.html).
 A big thanks to Christina and all the best to Ashwin!
 * A [lesson on the computational algebra system GAP]({{page.baseurl}}/blog/2016/02/new-lesson-on-gap.html) has been developed and taught by Alex Konovalov and his colleague
 * A recent interview with Greg Wilson by Matthias Fromm and Konrad Förstner is now available as part of their [Open Science Radio podcasts]({{page.baseurl}}/blog/2016/02/open-science-radio-podcast.html).

 ##Instructor training
 * How well is Software Carpentry doing in conveying evidence-based teaching practices, specifically when measured against the [six core teaching strategies]({{page.baseurl}}/blog/2016/02/long-way.html) published in 2007?